 Most important, becoming an international pen pal will brighten the day — and life — of the child you sponsor.

-Sponsored children treasure the letters they receive from their sponsors, often storing them in the safest places in their homes and taking them along if they move.
+Sponsored children treasure the letters and postcards they receive from their sponsors, often storing them in the safest places in their homes and taking them along if they move.
 For children living in the most difficult circumstances, these letters of encouragement are welcome sources of hope.

 Here are a few steps to becoming an expert pen pal.